radiantlogic-v8/documentation-new/documentation/configuration/security/attribute-encryption.md

 11. Define the attributes to encrypt as outlined in the next section.

-## Attributes to Encrypt in Directory Stores
+## Attributes to Encrypt in RadiantOne Directory Stores

 No attributes are encrypted by default.
 To configure a list of attributes to encrypt: